Feathered Quill Book Reviews- March 2010

 Macaroni Kid- November 2010

-We recently received another book to review from Sylvan Dell Publishing titled The Giraffe Who Was Afraid of Heights by David A. Ufer and Illustrated by Kirsten Carlson.
+We recently received another book to review from Arbordale Publishing titled The Giraffe Who Was Afraid of Heights by David A. Ufer and Illustrated by Kirsten Carlson.
 This is a wonderful book for children ages 4-8 and is available in hardcover, paperback and ebooks.

 This is a wonderful story for children especially for those who have fears they need to face.
 It is a magical story about three animal friends, each with their own fear.
 The young giraffe is afraid of heights and won't raise his head high enough to see the predators that may be lurking.
 His parents send him to the village doctor for help.
 On his journey he meets two friends that also have fears of their own.
 Together they face their fears in an exciting ending.
 This is a must read for all young children!

-For more information on The Giraffe Who Was Afraid of Heights please visit Sylvan Dell Publishing.
+For more information on The Giraffe Who Was Afraid of Heights please visit Arbordale Publishing.

 Go to review online